stick-figure-boy/tauri-app/src/pages/README.md

 The components placed here are specific a page or feature.
 Page or Component files describe only the DOM.
-The business logic is described in the `hooks.ts` file and the style in `style.ts`.
+The business logic is described in the `hook.ts` file and the style in `style.ts`.

 ```
 ex)